Oscilloscopes

 Oscilloscope Setup Actions

-You can configure the setup of an oscilloscope using two options: Auto setup and Default setup.
+You can configure the setup of an oscilloscope with the Auto setup or the Default setup option.

 Settings Changed by Auto Setup

-Setting an oscilloscope to Auto setup changes the following settings:
+Setting an oscilloscope to Auto setup changes the following settings to the following values:

 | General Settings | Value |